Harry Ells High School: History

 Ells originally opened as a middle school in 1944, as Richmond grew from the influx of World War II manufacturing and shipyard workers and their families.
 Ells was changed to a high school in 1955 and graduated its first class in 1958.
 In the Fall of 1967, it became Richmond High School South Campus while Richmond High's main campus was rebuilt and the new John F. Kennedy High School opened one mile away.
 In 1970, Ells reopened as a four-year high school, but by then had lost part of its student base, its Eagle mascot and red-and-white school colors to the new Kennedy High School.
 The reopened Harry Ells returned with new colors of purple and white and new mascot, the Falcon.
 After 15 more years as a separate high school, Ells closed forever in 1985, the result of declining enrollment and the discovery of asbestos in many of its buildings.
 After the Ells campus was torn down, LoVonya Dejean Middle School was built and opened on the same site in 2001.
 A plaque marks the place where Ells once stood, and a section of 33rd Street has been named Harry Ells Place.

 After graduating its first four-year high school class in 1958, Ells rapidly achieved prominence on several fronts.
-For example, its marching band was selected to play at the opening ceremonies at the 1960 Winter Olympics, held in Squaw Valley, Lake Tahoe, CA; the Ells basketball team won the prestigious iNorthern California Tournament of Champions in 1964 and placed three players on the All-Tournament Team, and debate and forensics teams excelled in regional and state competitions throughout the decade of the 1960s, earning Ells a National Award for Excellence in Speech for the years 1961–1967 from the National Forensics League.
+For example, its marching band was selected to play at the opening ceremonies at the 1960 Winter Olympics, held in Squaw Valley, Lake Tahoe, CA; the Ells basketball team won the prestigious Northern California Tournament of Champions in 1964 and placed three players on the All-Tournament Team, and debate and forensics teams excelled in regional and state competitions throughout the decade of the 1960s, earning Ells a National Award for Excellence in Speech for the years 1961–1967 from the National Forensics League.

+The photo of the school below is from the 1954 yearbook.
+The map of the location below is from the 1960 student handbook.